 Kymriah™ is for:

 - Patients 25 and younger who have been diagnosed with acute lymphoblastic leukemia (ALL) that has either relapsed (gone into remission and then returned) or is refractory (has not gone into remission despite treatment).

 - Adults with large B-cell lymphoma that has either relapsed (gone into remission and then returned) or is refractory (has not gone into remission despite treatment).

 Why Roswell Park?

 - Experts from several fields work together as a team, meeting weekly to monitor the progress of every single patient who is receiving immunotherapy, to ensure the highest level of care.
-Team members represent the Center for Immunotherapy, Pathology, Leukemia, Lymphoma, Myeloma, the Bone Marrow Transplant (BMT) Center, and other areas critical to diagnosis and treatment.
+Team members represent the Center for Immunotherapy, Pathology, Leukemia, Lymphoma, Myeloma, the Transplant and Cellular Therapy (TCT) Center, and other areas critical to diagnosis and treatment.

 - While most patients who receive immunotherapy do not experience adverse side effects, in some cases serious side effects can occur.
 Members of our immunotherapy team are experts who help set the national guidelines for controlling these side effects.

 - We've been caring for cancer patients for more than 100 years, and in that time we’ve created a strong support system to handle both the routine and unexpected needs that can arise.

 - We are accredited by the Foundation for the Accreditation of Cellular Therapy (FACT) for both adoptive cellular therapy and bone marrow transplant (BMT).